8 min read

 If you’re just getting started with local SEO, or figuring out how to get more visibility for a local business, welcome!

-Our simplified guide to Google local search is jargon-free, explains everything in plain English, and is packed with easy-to-action tips.
+Our guide to Google local search is jargon-free, up to date, explains everything in plain English, and is packed with easy-to-action tips.

 We’ll touch on the essential local SEO tools you’ll need to make your life easier and provide you with a complete overview of which areas you need to focus on to make your business more visible to local customers.
 So, let’s get started!